 This month, Shay Mitchell, Emily Fields on Pretty Little Liars, told Cosmopolitan magazine that she wouldn’t rule out being in a relationship with a woman one day even though she’s never been attracted to one yet.
 Maisie Williams, Arya Stark on Game of Thrones, echoed similar sentiments to Nylon magazine earlier in the month about not wanting to label her sexuality.
 Once upon a time, these actresses might have self-identified as “heteroflexible”—though since we’re now in a post-label world they view such labeling as parochial—and they join a small group of several other previously self-declared “straight but not narrow” actresses.
 The queer community cheers on this type of high-profile statement about sexual open-mindedness because of its positive effects on acceptance and visibility, and these positive externalities are not in doubt…but from a practical perspective, when the rubber hits the road, what does heteroflexibility (used widely as a catch-all including individuals who identify as “label-free”) actually mean and does it matter?

 At its heart, heteroflexibility is about the Kinsey scale.
-It is a recognition that sexuality exists on a sliding scale, not a black and white dichotomy, and a nod on the part of the claimant to the possibility of being somewhere along that scale, or at least of being willing to move along it.
-It is also a social statement: an indicator of solidarity with the queer community, and a public embrace of the flexibility of sexuality.
+It is a recognition that sexuality exists on a sliding scale (for some), not a black and white dichotomy, and a nod on the part of the claimant to the possibility of being somewhere along that scale, or at least of being willing to move along it.
+It is also a social statement: an indicator of solidarity with the gay community, and a public embrace of the flexibility of sexuality.
 Public figures like Mitchell and Williams are consciously using their celebrity to indirectly push forward acceptance (or at least awareness) of sexual diversity by way of their influence over thousands of fans, while even non-celebrities can use a public statement of heteroflexibility to positively influence their peers.

-Public declarations of heteroflexibility are a net positive for the LGBT community in the straight community.
+Public declarations of heteroflexibility are a net positive for the gay community in the straight community.
 That said, they are not entirely without controversy in the queer community.
 For example, although I believe in the sexual spectrum, and acknowledge that in a mirror image scenario to that of the hypothetical one set forth by Mitchell, I could end up settling down with a man even if it seems impossible now, I don’t identify as “homoflexible.”
 For me, the idea of identifying as “homoflexible,” even though the usage would be exactly the same as how these actresses are using the idea of heteroflexibility, sounds somehow silly.
 If the odds that I will end up with a man are 0.001%, is it even worth mentioning?
 If it is, then aren’t we all just omni/pansexual and we might as well just say that rather than using ideas like heteroflexibility or “label-free”?
 And if it is not worth mentioning given the low odds, then should anyone bother identifying as heteroflexible?